Perenz/TapoiMaps/src/logic/README.md

 }
 ```

-After a bit of pre-elaboration I extracted a more compact representation of the user profile removing Wikipedia URI and keeping only the category
+After a bit of pre-elaboration I extracted a more compact representation of the user profile removing Wikipedia URI and keeping only the category name.

 ```json
 {